hallamlab/TreeSAPP/docs/assign_tutorial.md

 ### Abundance estimates

 `treesapp assign` is also capable of assigning FPKM abundance values to classified sequences when the `--fpkm` flag is invoked.
-At least one FASTQ file is also required (using the `-r` argument) and a second if the reads are paired end and not interleaved (with `-2`).
-The `--pairing` options is use to specify whether the library is paired-end ('pe') or single-end ('se').
+At least one FASTQ file is also required (using the `-r` argument) and a second if the reads are paired end and not interleaved (path provided to `-2`).
+The `--pairing` option is used to specify whether the library is paired-end ('pe') or single-end ('se').

 BWA is used to index the classified nucleotide ORF sequences then map reads to this index **[7]**. [`samsum`](https://github.com/hallamlab/samsum), a Python package dependency, parses the SAM file written and calculates FPKM values of each ORF.

-This option is only available if a genome was provided and Prodigal was ran - we cannot map DNA reads to protein sequences.
+This routine is only available if a genome was provided and Prodigal was ran - we cannot map DNA reads to protein sequences.

 ***